EuropeanaNewspapers/ner-corpora/README.md

 ### Known issues

-The way the data was produced, this corpus still contains many OCR errors, which is why further work is still needed to leverage it for demanding tasks like evaluation, where gold standard quality is required.
+The corpus contains many OCR errors, so further work is still needed to leverage it for demanding tasks like evaluation, where gold standard quality is required.
 Further information on data quality issues and instructions for data cleaning can be found in the [wiki](https://github.com/EuropeanaNewspapers/ner-corpora/wiki).